 You will be responsible for the delivery of energy audits, report production and engagement with businesses to develop an energy action plan to assist in the reduction of energy consumption and the realisation of financial and carbon savings.
 The role will also assist businesses in obtaining grant support for these measures from local, regional and national grant initiatives.
 The post holder will also be required to assist the Council’s Energy Services manager with the delivery of the wider Sunderland Energy Storage and Efficiency Programme.

-This post is part-funded by the European Regional Development Fund & European Social Fund, and the post holder must comply with the relevant publicity and monitoring requirements as necessary.
+This post is part-funded by the European Regional Development Fund, and the post holder must comply with the relevant publicity and monitoring requirements as necessary.